-I. REPRODUCTION- Because cells are more difficult to maintain, cells divide when they grow to a certain size.
-The size of an organism does not increase by increasing cell size but by increasing the

-А. New cells are needed to help tis ssues and organs cells.
-As old cells die and .
-New their s also rep r place. cells.
-As old cells die and d new cells take B. As a ostances is limited by its travel farther to reach where they are n eeded.
-C. mor The w ork of cells is done by As a c As a c cell gets larger, D. quic If the kly enou cell gets too large, gh to make the proteins the hat the cell needs to support itself. s cannot be copied II.
-CH cell.
-T ROMO The way SOMES -chromosomes DNA is stored and read are the differs between eukaryotes and prof DNA of the karyotes.
-A. and CARYOTES- Prokaryotic the prokaryotic cell function chromosomes also have genes which o tions. code for proteins 1.
-DNA c A prokaryotic cell has a sing ontains thousands of genes. le molecule of DNA.
-This loop of 2.
-A prokaryotic chromosome i, lik s condensed through repeated or В. NA is packaged into highly condensed ctures to fit in the nucleus with the help 1.
-The large molecule of DNA : is organized into hereditary units called is a segme ent of DNA that codes for the RNA and proteins of a particular is a segme ular trait (ex hair color).
-2. The DNA and proteins make up a substance called · 3. s done by a class of proteins called group of eight histones come together to form n a disc-shaped histone core. - 4. called The long DNA molecule is w vound around a series of histone cores in a reg ular manner and is 5. diamet The string of lines up in a spiral to form a cord that is 30 nm in 6.
-During most of a cell's life, i its chromosomes exist as
+I. REPRODUCTION- Because cells are more difficult to maintain, cells (divide when they grow to a certain size.
+The size of an organism does not increase by increasing cell size but by increasing the New cells are needed to help tissues and organs A. .
+New cells also replace cells.
+As old cells die and new cells take their place.
+A cell's ability to exchange substances is limited by its Β. As a cell gets larger, substances must travel farther to reach where they are needed.
+C. The work of cells is done by .
+As a cell gets larger, more are required to maintain its function.
+If the cell gets too large, instructions cannot be copied D. quickly enough to make the proteins that the cell needs to support itself.
+DNA of the II.
+CHROMOSOMES-chromosomes are the cell.
+The way DNA is stored and read differs between eukaryotes and prokaryotes.
+PROKARYOTES- Prokaryotic chromosomes also have genes which code for proteins -A. · Sector de la composition de la composit and RNA for the prokaryotic cell functions.
+A prokaryotic cell has a single molecule of DNA.
+This loop of 1.
+DNA contains thousands of genes.
+2. A prokaryotic chromosome is condensed through repeated , like a rubber band twisted many times.
+EUKARYOTES- Eukaryotic DNA is packaged into highly condensed В. structures to fit in the nucleus with the help of many proteins.
+Proteins called fistories help to organize DNA into chromosomes.
+The DNA and the The DNA wraps around groups of histone it is wrapped histones, around make up a nucleosome.
+The nucleosomes and he DNA between them make up the A DNA molecule consists of two The nucleosomes coil up and form a fiber.
+The fiber is about 30 nm in diameter, so it is called strands that are twisted in a clouble helix.
+In a chromosome, DNA is combined with proteins to form a material called chromatin. the 30-nm liber

+1. The large molecule of DNA is organized into hereditary units called

+A is a segment of DNA that codes for the RNA and proteins of a particular trait (ex hair color).

+2. The DNA and proteins make up a substance called

+3. The first level of packaging is done by a class of proteins called

+, A group of eight histones come together to form a disc-shaped histone

+4. The long DNA molecule is wound around a series of histone cores in a regular manner and is called a

+5. The string of lines up in a spiral to form a cord that is 30 nm in diameter.

+6. During most of a cell's life, its chromosomes exist as